jpmorganchase/modular/docs/index.md

 <div align="center">
   <h1><img height="38px" width="44px" style="height: 38px; max-width: 44px" src="https://raw.githubusercontent.com/jpmorganchase/modular/main/docs/img/modular-hero.svg"> &nbsp; Modular</h1>

   <p><strong>Scaled Web Engineering</strong>.
-Where Libraries, micro-frontends & apps coexist together and tooling is a first-class citizen.</p>
+Where libraries and micro-frontends coexist together and tooling is a first-class citizen.</p>
 </div>

-`modular` is a collection of tools and guidance to enable UI development at scale.
-It is derived from work at JP Morgan to enable development in a single repository by many teams.
+`modular` is a collection of tools and guidance to enable micro-frontend development at scale.
+It is derived from work at JP Morgan to enable development in large monorepositories owned by many teams.

-It provides a `modular` CLI to scaffold and develop a new application from scratch, as well as commands to add and manage further modules.
+It provides a CLI to:

+- Scaffold new micro-frontends and libraries from scratch
+- Provide ready-to-use, opinionated test, lint and build configurations for micro-frontends and libraries
+- Provide tooling to incrementally and selectively run operations on monorepositories at scale

 ## Pre-requisites